Pupil Premium Strategy

 |

-– Continual development of the English and Topic Curriculum to have a priority focus on language and vocabulary.
+– Continual development of the Curriculum to have a priority focus on language and vocabulary.

 – Consistent use of a phonics scheme within Early Years and Year 1 with pupils ready to move spelling in Year 2.